 The veterinary surgeon if required to work on research should ensure that research should be beneficial and take into account animal welfare and responsible use of animals.
+A responsible use of animals/ethical committee or equivalent should be set up - Refer to the requirements under 'GUIDE OF CONDUCT FOR VETERINARY SURGEONS IN ANIMAL BREEDING/REPRODUCTIVE STUDIES/ LABORATORY AND RESEARCH ANIMALS'.
 All research studies shall be documented and approved prior to being put into operation.
 When and wherever animals are handled, this should be done with the full knowledge, co-operation and approval of the veterinary surgeon.

-9.2.16 Responsibility for the release, relocation and rehabilitation of wildlife
+9.2.15 Responsibility for the release, relocation and rehabilitation of wildlife